GravityShark0/pumpndump/README.md

+# BRANCH THAT IS FOR MY ARCH LAPTOP INSTEAD

 > im tired

 ## This is a solution made by me to just "pump n' dump" my dot files and not doing anything after